LEAD: Liberal Feature-based Distillation for Dense Retrieval: Experiments

-\paragraph{Joint training benefits teacher model.} We propose to jointly train the teacher and student with the intuition that they can complement each other.
-To verify it, we evaluate the performance of the teacher model before and after LEAD on \textsc{MS-Pas} and \textsc{MS-Doc}, which is shown in \cref{tab:teacher}.
+We propose to jointly train the teacher and student with the intuition that they can complement each other.
+To verify it, we evaluate the performance of teacher model before and after LEAD on \textsc{MS-Pas} and \textsc{MS-Doc}.

-We can find that the performance of teacher model can be greatly improved after LEAD on both datasets, which verifies that teacher model can learn from student model.
-Besides, as shown in \cref{tab:ablation}, when we remove joint training from LEAD, the model performance degrades severely.
-However, the performance of LEAD without joint training is still better than that of RD and FD.
+From the result shown in \cref{tab:teacher}, we can find that the performance of teacher models can be greatly improved after LEAD, which verifies that the teacher model can also be improved within the learning procedure.
+We leave further analysis of this phenomenon as future work.